 The final step of the process is to train all workers to use the system components safety.
 Training is required in hazard recognition, safe use and care of ladders, scaffolds, fall protection systems, rescue and equipment they will use.
 Workers also need to know about specific regulatory requirements, company rules, policies and procedures.

 As the article notes, these three points are a stepping stone to an employee-focused safety program.
 For example, planning isn’t going to help you achieve the best possible results if it’s done without self-reflection and employee engagement.
 Not only do you need to consider all aspects of safety and review your current fall protection procedures, but you should also involve workers in this process.
 After all, they have firsthand knowledge of what works and what doesn’t for them, and soliciting employee feedback will encourage them to share concerns or ideas you might not otherwise consider.

 By the same token, training can be approached from many angles and not all of them are created equal.
 Developing an engaging, interesting program is the first step to achieving better safety results.
 The key is to include employees and draw them in, improving their information retention and overall level of engagement.

 The more hands-on and personal your training, the more effective it will be.
 For example, storytelling is one way of making training more engaging and relatable.
-The article describes other methods of engaging employees in safety, and there are also many resources available to help you create more enjoyable and personable training sessions.
+The article describes other methods of engaging employees in safety, and there are also many safety-focused resources available to help you create more enjoyable and personable training sessions.